collective/collective.xsendfile/README.rst

 * Enable XSendFile module on your front-end web server and virtual host configuration

-* Turn on XSendFile in Plone control panel
+* In XSendFile Plone control panel, set HTTP header according to your server (Apache/Nginx)

 Enabling collective.xsendfile in buildout
 ====================================================